ARIES-Embedded/buildroot-aries/README.md

         $ git clone git://git.buildroot.net/buildroot.git
         $ cd buildroot
         $ git checkout -b aries-2023.02 2023.02

+For the MSMP1EVK, you also need to apply some temporary patches for theARM Trusted Firmware and U-Boot boot loader:

+        $ cd $WORK_DIR/buildroot
+        $ git am $WORK_DIR/buildroot-aries/board/msmp1evk/buildroot-patches/*.patch

 Then create a build directory for the default configuration: